-- 1.1 When deciding whether the deficiencies found in a ship are sufficiently serious to merit detention the PSCO should assess whether: - .1 the ship has relevant, valid documentation; - .2 the ship has the crew required in the minimum Safe Manning Document. - 1.2 During inspection the PSCO should further assess whether the ship and/or crew, throughout its forthcoming voyage, is able to: - .1 navigate safely; - .2 safely handle, carry and monitor the condition of the cargo; - .3 operate the engine-room safely; - .4 maintain proper propulsion and steering; - .5 fight fires effectively in any part of the ship if necessary; - .6 abandon ship speedily and safely and effect rescue if necessary; - .7 prevent pollution of the environment; - .8 maintain adequate stability; - .9 maintain adequate watertight integrity; - .10 communicate in distress situations if necessary; and - .11 provide safe and healthy conditions on board. - 1.3 If the result of any of these assessments is negative, taking into account all deficiencies found, the ship should be strongly considered for detention.
+- 1.1 When deciding whether the deficiencies found in a ship are sufficiently serious to merit detention, the PSCO should assess whether: - .1 the ship has relevant, valid documentation; and - .2 the ship has the crew required in the minimum Safe Manning Document. - 1.2 During inspection, the PSCO should further assess whether the ship and/or crew, throughout its forthcoming voyage, is able to: - .1 navigate safely; - .2 safely handle, carry and monitor the condition of the cargo; - .3 operate the engine-room safely; - .4 maintain proper propulsion and steering; - .5 fight fires effectively in any part of the ship if necessary; - .6 abandon ship speedily and safely and effect rescue if necessary; - .7 prevent pollution of the environment; - .8 maintain adequate stability; - .9 maintain adequate watertight integrity; - .10 communicate in distress situations if necessary; and - .11 provide safe and healthy conditions on board. - 1.3 If the result of any of these assessments is negative, taking into account all deficiencies found, the ship should be strongly considered for detention.
 A combination of deficiencies of a less serious nature may also warrant the detention of the ship.
+Ships which are unsafe to proceed to sea should be detained upon the first inspection, irrespective of the time the ship will stay in port.